sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   ```
   Hello,

-  My name is <Your name>.
-I am one of the 3 instructors from
+  My name is <Instructor name>.
+I am one of the 3 instructors
-  Pivotal (now part of VMWare) of this PAL course.
+  form Pivotal (now part of VMWare) of this PAL course.
 A few
   things to communicate before we get started.

   - Please make sure you can access the course